micmejia/bible-dump/NKJV/Hosea/Hos 5.md

 "With their flocks and herds They shall go to seek the Lord, But they will not find _Him;_ He has withdrawn Himself from them.

 ###### 7
-They have dealt treacherously with the Lord, For they have begotten [^c]pagan children.
+They have dealt treacherously with the Lord, For they have begotten pagan children.
 Now a New Moon shall devour them and their heritage.

 ###### 8
 "Blow the ram's horn in Gibeah, The trumpet in Ramah!
 Cry aloud _at_ Beth Aven, '_Look_ behind you, O Benjamin!'